Epigenetic and Genetic Pathways in Human Disease

 Dr. Gerd Pfeifer earned his Ph.D. in biochemistry from Goethe University in Frankfurt, Germany.
 Following a postdoctoral fellowship at the University of Frankfurt Medical School, he joined the Beckman Research Institute at City of Hope in Duarte, Calif. in 1988.
 In 1993, he became full member of City of Hope Comprehensive Cancer Center and, in 1999, he was promoted to Professor of Biology at Beckman Research Institute.
 He also served as Program Leader for the City of Hope’s Programs in DNA Damage and Repair, Cancer Biology, and Lung Cancer; as chair of the Department of Biology (2001–2008); and as chair of the Department of Cancer Biology (2008–2012).
 At City of Hope, he was the Lester M. and Irene C. Finkelstein Chair in Biology (2008–2014).
 He joined VAI in 2014 as a Professor in the Department of Epigenetics.
 In 2015, he was elected as Fellow of the American Association for the Advancement of Science (AAAS).

-One of the lab’s primary projects is studying the mechanisms and biological significance of CpG island hypermethylation in cancer by investigating the molecular pathways that lead to DNA methylation changes in tumors.
-The lab’s hypothesis is that specific factors such as carcinogenic agents, oncogene activation, inflammation, mechanisms related to the Polycomb repression complex, and imbalances between methylation and demethylation pathways drive the common event of CpG island methylation in tumors.
+One of the lab’s primary research projects is studying the mechanisms of DNA hypermethylation in tumors and the biological significance of hypermethylation events in cancer by investigating the molecular pathways that lead to DNA methylation changes in tumors.
+The lab’s hypothesis is that specific factors such as carcinogenic agents, oncogene activation, inflammation, mechanisms related to the Polycomb repression complex, and imbalances between methylation and demethylation pathways drive the common event of DNA hypermethylation in cancer.

-Cancer genomes are characterized by large numbers of mutations with different mutational signatures found in different tumor types.
+Cancer genomes are characterized by large numbers of mutations with very different mutational changes (mutational signatures) found in different tumor types.
 With the exception of sunlight-induced skin cancers and smoking-associated lung cancers, there are only a few other cases where the mechanisms of the mutations’ origin are understood.
-The lab focuses on a few such cancer types that include liver cancer and esophageal cancer, for which a mechanism based on the mutation data can be proposed.
-Towards analyzing novel mechanisms of mutagenesis, the Pfeifer Lab has developed new, highly sensitive methodology to characterize specific DNA damage at every position in the human genome.
+The lab focuses on a few cancer types that include liver cancer and esophageal cancer, for which the mechanisms of mutation are unknown, but for which models can be proposed based on the mutation data available.
+Toward analyzing novel mechanisms of mutagenesis, the Pfeifer Lab has recently developed new, highly sensitive methodology to characterize specific DNA damage at every position in the human genome.
+This method called “circle-damage-sequencing” (or “CD-seq”) is applicable to many types of DNA damage that can be produced experimentally or may even exist at certain levels as endogenous DNA lesions (Jin et al., 2021, 2022).

 For a full list of Dr. Pfeifer’s publications, please visit PubMed.